plerohellec/memory_tracker/README.md

 * Display stats on every controller action of the application in a engine webpage embedded in the gem.

 # Dashboard
+## Screenshot
 The dashboard is at /memtracker in the host application (but you need to mount the engine in the app first, see below).
 ![Dashboard snapshot](https://github.com/plerohellec/memory_tracker/tree/master/docs/memory_tracker_dashboard.png?raw=true)
+That's where the collected statistics are displayed.

+## What to look for?
+* Controller actions that have a non zero "heap used" value.
+Those actions required more memory than was available in the currently allocated heaps.
+* Controller actions that have a "total_allocated_object" value N times higher than the average.
+* Controller actions that trigger the garbage collector frequently.
+That the "count" value in the dashboard.

 # How?
 MemoryTracker uses system memory data and Ruby garbage collector statistics to find the memory currently used by The Rails processes, how many objects were allocated in Ruby heaps, how many heaps were created and how many times the garbage collector ran.
 The MemoryTracker middleware captures the data before and after each HHTP request and saves the deltas per controller/action in a variety of stores.